 Adding new Events

 Adding new events is performed by the calendar administrators.
 They clarify how to provide them with information about new, changed, cancelled events: on the phone, by visiting an office, per text or iCalendar file over email.
 The simplest way to send an iCalendar file is to create an event in an application working with calendars, and to enter there as “participant” the email address of the calendar administrator.
 By doing so the event will be automatically sent over email, once saved.
-Bapha.be does not offer a website for consumers to submit events.
+Bapha.be does not offer a website for users to submit events.

 To the events can be attached pictures up to 200kb.
 The pictures will be shown on https://bapha.be and https://bapha.be/t with original dimensions.